 If you have a good to excellent credit score, we recommend checking your rate on a personal loan at Upgrade.
-The company offers low starting APRs and high loan amounts of up to $50,000.
-A drawback to Upgrade is its limited number of available loan lengths; you will only be able to pay off your loan over three or five years.
-There are, however, no prepayment penalties, so if you want a shorter term than three years, you can always pay off your loan more quickly than the stated term.
+The company offers low starting APRs and high loan amounts of up to $50,000 .
+A drawback to Upgrade is its limited number of available loan lengths; you will only be able to pay off your loan over 3 or 5 years years.
+There are, however, no prepayment penalties, so if you want a shorter term than 3 years, you can always pay off your loan more quickly than the stated term.

 To be eligible for a Upgrade personal loan, you must meet the following criteria:

 - At least 18 years old.

 - Must have a verifiable bank account and email address.

 However, meeting these will not guarantee that you will be approved for a loan.
 Upgrade is not available to residents in the following states: Connecticut, Colorado, Iowa, Massachusetts, Maryland, and West Virginia.

 Upgrade makes unsecured personal loans with fixed interest rates.
 Loans are only available in two repayment terms.